clojuredocs/guides/articles/language/core_overview.md

 ### apply

-(apply ...) effectively unrolls the supplied args and a collection into a list of arguments to the supplied function.
+`apply` effectively unrolls the supplied args and a collection into a list of arguments to the supplied function.

 {% highlight clojure %}
 (str ["Hel" "lo"])